doremifasollasi/ETL_OpenWeatherMap_Ukraine/pgadmin/README.md

 ##To connect to the PostgreSQL server running inside the container, you have a few options for obtaining the client application.

-Spoiler: I choose prefer running pgAdmin 4 as a container
+Spoiler: I choose prefer running pgAdmin 4 as a container.
+Spoiler-spoiler: I found out that I can specify `pgadmin4` as a service in the docker-compose structure.
+For now, I stopped at this option, so I deleted the Dockerfile from this folder.

 1. pgAdmin: pgAdmin is a popular client application for managing PostgreSQL databases.
 You can download it for free from the official website: https://www.pgadmin.org/.
 Choose the version compatible with your operating system, and follow the installation instructions.
 Once installed, you can launch pgAdmin and create a new server connection using the details I mentioned in the previous response.